Simple and Honest Confidence Intervals in Nonparametric Regression: Introduction

-While our results show that undersmoothing is inefficient, an apparent advantage of undersmoothing is that it leads to correct coverage for any fixed smoothness constant $\SC$.
-However, as we discuss in detail in Section~\ref{sec:effic-comp}, a more accurate description of undersmoothing is that it implicitly chooses a sequence $\SC_n\to\infty$ under which coverage is controlled.
-Given a sequence of undersmoothed bandwidths, we show how this sequence $\SC_n$ can be calculated explicitly.
+When the parameter space places a bound $\SC$ on a derivative of $f$, our CIs require this bound to be specified explicitly.
+While this may appear to be a disadvantage of our particular approach, due to impossibility results of \citet{low97}, \citet{CaLo04}, and \citet{ArKo18optimal}, this cannot be avoided, regardless of how one forms the CI, without making further restrictions on the function $f$.
+In particular, these papers show that, without additional assumptions on the parameter space, one cannot use a data-driven method to estimate $\SC$ and maintain coverage over the whole parameter space---any other method that appears to avoid making this choice must do so \emph{implicitly}.
+For example, an apparent advantage of undersmoothing is that it leads to correct coverage for any fixed smoothness constant $\SC$.
+However, as we discuss in detail in \Cref{sec:effic-comp}, a more accurate description of undersmoothing is that for each sample size $n$, it implicitly chooses a constant $\SC_n$ under which coverage is controlled.
+Given a sequence of undersmoothed bandwidths, we show how $\SC_n$ can be calculated explicitly.
 One can then obtain a shorter CI with the same coverage properties by computing a fixed-length CI for the corresponding $\SC_n$.
+Regardless of how one chooses $\SC$, the fixed-length CIs we propose are more efficient than undersmoothed or bias-corrected CIs that use the same (implicit or explicit) choice of $\SC$.
+In fact, it follows from the calculations in \citet{donoho94} and \citet{ArKo18optimal} that our CIs, when constructed using a length-optimal or MSE-optimal bandwidth, are highly efficient among \emph{all} honest CIs: no other approach to inference can substantively improve on their length, while still maintaining coverage.